Robert Redford as Bill McKay, charismatic lawyer-turned-senatorial candidate

 How to Get the Look

-- Single-breasted 2-button jacket with notch lapels, welted breast pocket, straight flapped hip pockets, 2-button cuffs, and single vent
+- Light brown twill (with charcoal striping) woolen tweed single-breasted 2-button sport jacket with wide notch lapels, welted breast pocket, flapped patch-style hip pockets, 4-button cuffs, and long single vent

 - Silver ring with turquoise-filled center ridge